 Dedicated office reception and lower ground break-out space have all been finished to high specification with feature LED lighting throughout.
 Services are exposed with electrical conduit finished in yellow to provide a splash of colour against the industrial style finishes.
 New shower and toilet facilities have been provided and the existing duplex lift installations have been refurbished.

-Building 600 located at Aztec West Business park in Bristol has been refurbished to offer 12,500ft² of high quality office accommodation, for which Watkins Payne supplied building services engineering, vertical transportation engineering, BREEAM duties and energy consultancy to achieve an BREEAM ‘Excellent’ and EPC B rating.
+The building at 1 New Burlington Place has been redeveloped to offer 183,000ft² of high quality office and retail accommodation, for which Watkins Payne supplied building services engineering, vertical transportation engineering and energy consultancy to achieve an EPC A rating.
+We also supplied BREEAM services and achieved a BREEAM Excellent rating for the development.